 One of our first choices is the Petcube Bites 2 Pet Camera.
 This one streams videos at 1080p and has a 138° point of vision.
 Plus, there's a night-vision mode.
 Other than that, the Petcube Bites has an array of features.
 It can hold around 100 treat pieces, which can easily be refilled.
 All you have to do is take the black lid off.

 This pet camera measures 7.2 x 3 x 12.9-inches and weighs about 4.4 pounds.
 You can either put it on a high table or fix it to a wall.
 If you are planning to keep it on a table, the non-slip bottom makes it hard for pets to knock it down.

 Petcube's pet camera provides three nifty features — Awake, Quiet, and Sleep.
-Out of these three, Awake will notify you for sound & motion and will store the video feed.
-The Quiet option won't send you any notifications, but will continue to store the feed.
+Out of these three, Awake will notify you of sound & motion and will store the video feed.
+The Quiet option won't send you any notifications but will continue to store the feed.
 Finally, the Sleep mode will turn off the sensors and the camera.